 In August, the company announced that its subsidiary, Global Election Services announced the implementation of new software and hardware to use in ballot scanning during the tabulation process.

-Rounding out the blockchain technology stocks list is HashingSpace–a company that is undergoing restructuring, the new management stated that it is going to focus on providing the tools needed to develop future blockchain technologies.
+HashingSpace is currently undergoing restructuring.
+The new management stated that it is going to focus on providing the tools needed to develop future blockchain technologies.

 This is an updated version of an article originally published on the Investing News Network in 2016.